fxxing/anki-json-importer/README.md

 # Features:

-*	Import json file based on the node type fields.
+*	Import json file based on the note type fields.
 *	Auto add medias.

 # Usage:

-1. Create a node type named "JsonImporter", add fields and cards you need.
+1. Create a note type named "JsonImporter", add fields and cards you need.
 	example: field1, field2
 2. The json file should be an array of objects.
 	example: [{ "field1": "value1", "field2": "value2", }, ... ]